mdancho84/mdancho84.github.io/_drafts/modeldown-automate-explainable-ai.md

 ![](/assets/modeldown_08a_predict_result.jpg)

+### Avoid THIS big mistake (the class probability trick)

 **Problem: the Explainable AI algorithm can't use Class Predictions.** It needs "Class Probabilities", or actual numeric values from 0 to 1 that indicate the algorithms estimate of being a Yes.

+**THIS was a big mistake that cost me about an hour of headache** when making this tutorial for you.
+So hopefully showing you the **"Class Probability Trick"** helps save you some time.

 Run this code to get class probabilities.